Find out all about aloe vera, including what it does, the benefits to taking it and how much you might need.

 The cooling effect of aloe vera on the skin makes it ideal for stopping the itching of insect bites.

-One study found that applying an herbal gel containing aloe vera was as effective as hydrocortisone (a topical steroid) at calming down a fresh mosquito bite.11
+One study found that applying a herbal gel containing aloe vera was as effective as hydrocortisone (a topical steroid) at calming down a fresh mosquito bite.11

-Further, aloe vera can prevent the production of histamine that causes itching and irritation of the skin.12
+Furthermore, aloe vera can prevent the production of histamine that causes itching and irritation.12

 Handpicked content: How to stop mosquito bites itching

-Antioxidants help prevent against disease and premature ageing by neutralising free radicals, which are harmful molecules that cause cell damage.
+Antioxidants help prevent disease and premature ageing by neutralising free radicals - harmful molecules that cause cell damage.

-While it’s not yet acknowledged by medical professionals, there have been some studies that show its promise in this area.
+While medical professionals do not yet acknowledge it, there have been some studies that show its promise in this area.

-For example, daily aloe vera supplementation has been linked to the improvement of ulcerative colitis symptoms, a condition which causes inflammation in the colon.14
+For example, daily aloe vera supplementation has been linked to improving ulcerative colitis symptoms, which causes inflammation in the colon.14

-A review of studies in 2018 concluded that aloe vera is both effective and safe in the treatment of irritable bowel syndrome (IBS) compared to a placebo.
+A review of studies in 2018 concluded that aloe vera is effective and safe in treating irritable bowel syndrome (IBS) compared to a placebo.

-The zinc in aloe vera acts as an astringent to tighten pores, while the amino acids in aloe vera act to soften hardened skin cells and encourage them to slough off and renew.16
+The zinc in aloe vera acts as an astringent to tighten pores, while the amino acids in aloe vera soften hardened skin cells and encourage them to slough off and renew.16

-Further, aloe vera has shown to increase the effectiveness of blemish prone skin care tretinoin when used alongside it.17
+Further, aloe vera has been shown to increase the effectiveness of blemish-prone skin care tretinoin when used alongside it.17

 Drinking aloe vera juice has been linked with weight loss.